 I swallowed dry nothing.
 “I have great teeth.”

 “So you won’t feel a thing.”
-He twinkled at me as if I was merely human.
+The stagehand twinkled at me as if I was merely human.
+“Why do it?” he said softly.
+“You can skip the flying part of the act.
+It’s your show.”

 He had a nerve, getting personal with me at this vulnerable moment.
 I swallowed.